sigoden/argc/README.md

 ### Informative tasks listings and beautiful help printings

-See snippets above, `argc` prints beautiful help messages.

-`argc` will list all tasks and they're description and aliases.
+See snippets above, `argc` prints a beautiful help message listing all tasks along with their descriptions and aliases.

-You can also use `argc <task> -h` to print task's flags, options and positional arguments.
+You can also use `argc <task> -h` to print a help message containing the description of task flags, options and positional arguments.

-### Customize shell path
+### Customize shell

-Argc needs `shell` to run `argcfile`.

-Argc uses built-in bash in macos/linux, **uses git bash in windows**.
+Argc uses built-in bash in macos/linux, uses git bash in windows.

-You can use environment variable `ARGC_SHELL` to custom shell path.
+You can use environment variable `ARGC_SHELL` to customize shell.

 ```
 ARGC_SHELL=/usr/bin/bash